Logstash: 5 Easy Steps To Consume data From RabbitMQ To Elasticsearch.

 RabbitMQ is the most widely deployed open source message broker. — https://www.rabbitmq.com/

 Again, geeks suffer too much for over-complicated concepts (forgive me, my mind is speaking out loud 😀).
-Simply said, RabbitMQ is a tool that can make software published data, available for thousands of others.
-Then a software S1 can send data to RabbitMQ server and RabbitMQ will allow a bunch of other softwares to consume those data.
+Simply said, RabbitMQ is a tool that can make software-published data, available to thousands of others.
+Then a software S1 can send data to the RabbitMQ server and RabbitMQ will allow a bunch of other softwares to consume those data.

 Instead of going through a very long RabbitMQ installation, we’re going to go with a RabbitMQ Docker instance to make things simple.
 So follow me along dude.